x0uid/SpotifyAdBlock/README.md

 When the traffic hits out local machine the call will fail and the tracking third party advertising will be skipped.

-Instructions and information can be found here: https://blogpirate.net/2017/08/08/how-to-block-those-nasty-ads-in-spotify-app-in-windows-linux-and-osx/

 Pi-hole compatible versions can be found here:

 Blocklist: https://github.com/x0uid/SpotifyAdBlock/blob/master/SpotifyBlocklist.txt